Therapy Focus Logo

 Starting Kindy can be an emotional time for many families and their children This...

-If you have concerns about your child’s development, apply now for our First Focus program intakes for Term 2 and 3.
+If you have concerns about your child’s development, express your interest in our First Focus program for potential 2026 intakes.

 Skip to content